Skip to content

 We have our own tram in Vienna.
 The building in the background is the Vienna State Opera.

-Friday, late afternoon it is time to take our own private tram, which will take us to the evening’s experiences on the outskirts of Vienna.
+Friday, late afternoon it is time to take our own private tram, which will bring us to the evening’s highlight at the outskirts of Vienna.

-Our guide for the evening is Vienna’s tourist director Gerti Schmidt, who will take us to Heiligenstadt, where she will tell us about the city’s history and architecture along the way.
+Our guide for the evening is Vienna’s tourist director Gerti Schmidt.
+ON our way to Heiligenstadt, she will give us an authoritative introduction to the city’s history and architecture along the way.

 While we wait for the green light – literally – from Wiener Linien to connect us to the city’s public tracks, Gerti has made sure that two waitresses serve us champagne in the plastic cups we brought with us.